Pets and animals

 You can only have three animals over six months old at your home.
 All pets must be licensed.
 Please keep your animals safe and clean up after them.

-Pigs, chickens and goats community survey
+Pigs, chickens and goats community engagement summary

 What are the steps I need to take for my pet?